LenaRib/add-payment-method/README.md

 9. click on the 'change' button, check that request with 'POST','/api/v2/payment' was sended, response 200
 10. add a new card with right and wrong details
 11. click save check request

+or

+Check list:

+When you change the payment method, the selected method is saved 1.1.
+From Credit or debit card to Bank transfer
+1.2.
+C Bank transfer to Credit or debit card
+When you change the payment method, it changes for all active products When adding a new card, it is saved and appears in the list of cards When adding a new card, old cards are not deleted.
+When you select a card, it becomes the default payment card